Nature and jewelry go together like Guns and Roses. And I’m guessing you’re here because you want to learn how to put nature and jewelry together too.

 ⭐️ BONUS: Learn how to sand resin.

-Once you’ve got a velvety, smooth finish, apply a couple of light layers of gloss sealer spray to shine them up.
-Or add a new layer of clear coating epoxy resin.
+Once you’ve got a velvety, smooth finish, apply a couple of light layers of clear acrylic spray to shine them up.
+Or dome a layer of clear coating epoxy resin.

 💡 Pro tip: If you don’t want to sand, then don’t.
 (I despise resin sanding too.)
 Turn that side to the back and wear your hair down so no one sees the backs when you wear them. 😂